pachyderm/docs/content/latest/reference/pachctl/pachctl_auth_use-auth-token.md

----
-# metadata #
-title:  pachctl auth use-auth-token
+## pachctl auth use-auth-token

-description: "Read a Pachyderm auth token from stdin, and write it to the current user's Pachyderm config file"
+Read a Pachyderm auth token from stdin, and write it to the current user's Pachyderm config file
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth
-cliGlossary:  a
----

 ### Synopsis